axltxl/hecatomb/README.md

 This will set the default SYSTEMDIR, a non-empty string would actually be used.
 On Windows normals slashes (/) instead of backslashed (\) should be used!

-#####Now it's time to compile it:
-* Download latest snapshot of the source code
-  `$ git clone git://github.com/alericoveri/hecatomb.git /path/to/hecatomb`
-* Create a build directory for holding up CMake-related files
-  `$ mkdir /path/to/htq2-build`
-* Go to it and generate your CMake build files (it's your choice what you want to generate: a Makefile, a XCode project, etc.)
-  `$ cd /path/to/htq2-build && cmake /path/to/hecatomb`
-* Let's say you wanted generate a sweet and plain Makefile, now you can actually build it:
-  `$ make`
-* Le voilà, you can already see the binaries on `/path/to/htq2-build/bin/<architecture>`a and test them:
-  `$ cd /path/to/htq2-build/bin/<architecture>`
-  `$ ./htq2 +set vid_fullscreen 0 +set deathmatch 1 +map q2dm1`
-* It's highly probable that you'll be eager to edit your config files to your liking, they are located at your home directory:
-  * On *nix and OSX, user files are located at `~/.htq2`
-  * On Windows, user files are located at `%UserProfile%/Documents/Hecatomb Quake II`
-* (On *nix) When you're happy with it, you can install your binaries:
-  `$ sudo make install`
-* Please take a time to read the [FAQ](#faq), thank you :)
-* Enjoy!.
-Happy fragging!, there are great Quake II servers [here](www.q2servers.com) ;) ...

 ##IRC
 Come and join us in our IRC channel to have realtime information and latest updates about Hecatomb Quake II.